VladPrytula/AutonomousDriving/Autonomous Driving P3/README.md

 Model is trained using adam optimizer.
 In order to evaluate each epoch validation loss is calculated.
 The model that is attached to this repository is trained using 5 epochs.

+Using the modified keras image generator, modified data is generated on the fly.
+Important steps in data augmentation are:
+* Affine transform the image
+* Change brightness.
+Brightness is extremely important for successful driving on track 2 due to the high amount of shadows there.
+* Use mirroring (with negation of steering angle).
+Mirroring is important to remove remove training bias in steering angle and make data more balanced.

+I have seen on the forums I have seen that students also use creation of artificially shadowed parts of images.
+This might really be useful I have not tried since the model performs well without this.

 ## 5. Conclusion